 Playa Pilar’s waters contain abundant marine life, so fishing should be enjoyable.
 Some of the fishes you may find here include marlin.
 Moreover, this beach is close to Playa Flamencos, a beautiful place with amazing Latin music.

 #5.
 Cayo Blanco – Varadero

 Most tourists love Cayo Blanco because it is in a pretty remote area in Varadero and, therefore, an ideal resort for relaxation.
 The waters on this gorgeous beach also have sandbars that make sitting and dipping your toes in the warm water quite enjoyable.

 One of the most popular beaches in Cuba, Playa Varadero, is near Cayo Blanco.
-That means you can visit both beaches and enjoy the scenery without having to plan or wait for another trip.
+That means you can visit both beaches and enjoy the scenery without planning or waiting for another trip.

 #6.
 Guardalavaca – Holguin

 The scenery at this beach is a beautiful blend of green fields of tamarind, sea grapes, and palms.
-It also has rolling hills and sparkling white sand that stretch for more than 1500 meters.
+It also has rolling hills and sparkling white sand stretching over 1500 meters.

 There are few restaurants and bars around the beach, so you won’t struggle to find a refreshing drink or a quick snack.

-If you have time to explore the around, there are three places we recommend visiting:
+If you have time to explore around, there are three places we recommend visiting:

 - Bahia de Naranjo – a dolphin sanctuary where you can swim with the dolphins.